openknowledge-archive/datapackage-init-js/README.md

 # Usage

-Following assume you've imported the module as follows:
+Start off by requiring the module as follows:

 ```
 var dpinit = require('datapackage-init');